eralpship/web-dev-workshop/docs/detail-pages.md

 `;
 ```

-And finally use it in the page component `ServiceAreaDetailPage`.
+And finally, use the `ServiceAreaDetails` component in the `ServiceAreaDetailPage` page component `ServiceAreaDetailPage`.

-I won't make skeleton component for the loading state in this case, we have seen how to make those before in `ServiceAreasPage`.
+We won't make a skeleton component for the loading state in this case, as we have seen how to make those before in `ServiceAreasPage`.

-Similar to other pages before, we wrap the `ServiceAreaDetails` component with `ErrorBoundary` and `Suspense`

-Only difference is that `ServiceAreaDetails` takes the service area `id` as prop.
+Similar to other pages before, we wrap the `ServiceAreaDetails` component with `ErrorBoundary` and `Suspense`, only difference is that `ServiceAreaDetails` takes the service area `id` as prop:

 **src/components/ServiceAreaDetailPage.tsx**